a-saeed/GeoQuiz/README.md

-if the user decides to cheat , MainActivity passes the answer to the question to CheatActivity which has a confirmation button that the user really does want to cheat. once clicked the answer will be shown , CheatActivity sends info whether user cheated or not to MainActivity , if he did cheat , a judjemental toast pops up whenever he answers the question... the application handles run-time configuration changes like screen rotation.
+if the user decides to cheat , MainActivity passes the answer to the question to CheatActivity which has a confirmation button that the user really does want to cheat. once clicked the answer will be shown , CheatActivity sends info whether user cheated or not to MainActivity , if he did cheat , a judgemental toast pops up whenever he answers the question... the application handles run-time configuration changes like screen rotation.